sfosc/sfosc/content/sfosc-book/governance.md

 1. Self organizing with loose consensus, as best seen in the Rust community.
 1. Democracies, represented by the Apache Foundation, The Debian Project, and OpenStack.

-How does each stack up to Rawls principles?
+How does each stack up to Rawls' principles?

 The dictatorship model has an individual, often the founder, holding 100% of the authority over the projects direction.
 Usually they then delegate